whyisthesheep/bookmarklets/README.md

-# bookmarklets
+# Bookmarklets
-Some self made bookmarklets
+Some self made bookmarklets all encoded in base64